thegbomb/blt-ddev/README.md

 This is an [Acquia BLT](https://github.com/acquia/blt) plugin providing [ddev](https://ddev.readthedocs.io) integration.

 This plugin is **community-created** and **community-supported**.
 Acquia does not provide any direct support for this software or provide any warranty as to its stability.
+This has been forked from https://github.com/lcatlett/blt-ddev and updated to keep it installing.

 ## Quickstart